expandedfronts/revisr/readme.txt

 * Backup or restore your entire website in seconds
 * Set up daily or weekly automatic backups
 * Optionally push or pull changes to a remote repository, like Bitbucket or Github
-* Test changes out before deploying them
+* Test changes out before deploying them to another server
 * Revert your website files and/or database to an earlier version
 * Quickly discard any unwanted changes